relaxdiego/relaxdiego.github.com/_posts/2014-04-07-mocking-objects-in-python.md

 ---

-Mocking in Python can be initially confusing and [the official docs](https://docs.python.org/3/library/unittest.mock.html), while informative, don't make it any less confusing for newcomers.
-In my case, I came across it when I was just transitioning from Ruby which, I believe, contributed to the confusion.
-This article takes a gentler approach to mocking so that you can get productive with it sooner.
+Mocking in Python can be initially confusing and [the official docs](https://docs.python.org/3/library/unittest.mock.html), while informative, don't make learning it any easier for newcomers.
+In my case, I came across it when I was still transitioning from Ruby which, I believe, contributed to the confusion.
+This article takes a gentler approach to learning Python's mocking library to help you get productive sooner.

 ## Importing Objects: A Review

-The [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) library builds on top of how Python implements [the import statement](https://docs.python.org/3/reference/import.html) so it's imperative that we have a solid understanding of this process before we can continue.
+The [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) library builds on top of how Python implements [the import statement](https://docs.python.org/3/reference/import.html) so it's imperative that we have a solid understanding of how it works before we can continue.

 Let's say we have a file named `module1.py` with the following code: